danandrei/jquery-multilingual-input/README.md

 * If no `locales` option and no `data-i18n` atribute is found, then nothing will happen to the input.

 * if the  `atribute` option is found, then the plugin will append to the generated inputs the coressponding locale using dot notation, ex: `data-key="some_value.de"`.

-*	if the option is found and it has no value, then the atribute of the inputs will only receive the coressponding locale, ex: `data-key="de"`.
+* if the option is found and it has no value, then the atribute of the inputs will only receive the coressponding locale, e.g.: `data-key="de"`.

 * if the `atribute` option is not found, then the default `data-field` option will be added.

+## Plugin Page

+Also visit the <a href="http://danandrei.github.io/jquery-multilingual-input/" target="_blank">plugin page</a>.